Hart House: the co-curricular centre of the University of Toronto

 About Hart House

-Hart House is the co-curricular centre of the University of Toronto: a place that welcomes both campus and community to explore cultural, intellectual and recreational activities.
+Hart House has been recognized as the centre for the re-imagination and reinvention of the undergraduate student experience at the University of Toronto.
+It’s a place that welcomes both campus and community to explore cultural, intellectual and recreational activities.
 Aside from a wide array of events, lectures, live music and performances, Hart House offers classes for every interest from filmmaking and acting to archery and dance.

 Open 365 days a year, our facilities include a range of impressive rooms for study, dining, recreation and socializing, a modern athletics and aquatics facility, a satellite farm location, the acclaimed Justina M. Barnicke Art Gallery, a dynamic theatre, complete wedding, meeting and event services as well as the top-rated Gallery Grill restaurant all housed within a stunning, neo-Gothic building.